ValoisMichael/ValoisMichael.github.io/README.md

 <br>

 ### Sound Effects (1:03)
 I decided to compose a theme for the game.
 It doesn't have a name, but thought it would and to the game.
 I have included the sheet music of the song for anyone who is currious.
+It plays at the start of the game, reseting when the user presses "r" to reset the game.

 <br>